Hennepin County, Minnesota: 19th century

-By 1883, railroads united Minneapolis with both the East and West coasts, and technical developments, especially in flour milling, brought rapid progress to the area.
-The major Minneapolis millers were Washburn, Pillsbury, Bell, Dunwoody and Crosby.
+20th century

 For a decade, the "Mill City" was the flour-milling capital of the world and one of the largest lumber producers.
-Minneapolis, with a population of 165,000 by 1890, had become a major American city, and by 1900, was firmly established as the hub of the Upper Midwest's industry and commerce.
+Minneapolis, with a population of 165,000 by 1890, had become a major U.S. city, and by 1900, was firmly established as the hub of the Upper Midwest's industry and commerce.

+In March 1915, Minnesota counties were given the right to choose whether to allow alcohol sales.
+Votes in Hennepin County were cast in October, and the county became a wet county by a margin of 9,000 votes.
+Temperance activists, including the Anti-Saloon League, alleged electoral fraud.

 Hennepin County's farm economy was also substantial.
 In 1910, farmland in the county totaled 284,000 acres, about 72% of its area.
 The principal crops were wheat, corn, garden vegetables, and apples.
 The number of acres in production remained high for the next 30 years.
 By 1950, the amount of land devoted to agriculture had declined to 132,000 acres as development progressed in the suburbs.

 During the 1950s and 1960s, many suburbs grew rapidly as housing developments, shopping centers, large school systems and growing industrialization replaced much of the open farmland.
 By 1970, Hennepin County's suburban population outnumbered the cities for the first time.
 Minneapolis's population declined by 10 percent from 1960 to 1970, while the suburban population grew by nearly 50 percent.

 Another wave of immigration—which began after the Vietnam War in the mid-1970s—marked a major change in the county's ethnic makeup.
 This wave peaked in the 1980s when hundreds of refugees from Southeast Asia, often aided by local churches, resettled in Hennepin County.
 Its population surpassed one million in 1989.